study-groups/devops/current_steps.md

 ## Assumptions
 - logged in as admin@mother (mother means it has nh-remote commands)
-- assume DigitalOcean API key is set up.
+- DigitalOcean API key is set up.
 See `dotool-info` or
 https://www.digitalocean.com/docs/droplets/how-to/add-ssh-keys/to-account/
-- source dotool.sh (You can add these to the .bashrc of admin@mother)
+- `source dotool.sh` (You can add this to the .bashrc of admin@mother)
-- source nh-remote.sh (You can add these to the .bashrc of admin@mother)
+- `source nh-remote.sh` (You can add this to the .bashrc of admin@mother)

-#### To see available commands
+#### See available commands
 - `nh-remote-` followed by `<tab>`
-- Running the function without an arguement will display help.
+- Running the function without an argument will display help.

 <div class="terminal">
 bash> nh-remote-